 ISSN 1392-0219 | eISSN 2424-547X

 Focus and scope.
-Semiotika is an international blind peer-reviewed multidisciplinary journal focusing on both theoretical and practical aspects of cultural semiotics, structuralism and poststructuralism.
+Semiotika is an international blind peer-reviewed diamond open access multidisciplinary journal focusing on both theoretical and practical aspects of cultural semiotics, structuralism and poststructuralism.
 It covers a wide range of fields, methodologies and issues of contemporary semiotic research, history and theory of semiotics and analysis of various types of discourse.
 It publishes high quality original papers, review articles and book reviews, annotated translations of primary sources in semiotics to Lithuanian, academic discussions, conference reports.
 Semiotika welcomes contributions from distinct fields of scholarly research that deals with matters of signification.

 Languages.
 The journal accepts articles in Lithuanian, English and French.

 Charges.
 The journal does not charge article processing charges or submission charges.

 Indexed in: BASE, CORE, DOAJ Seal, EBSCO, ERIH-PLUS, Google Scholar (h-index 2, g-index 2), HEAL link (Hellenic Academic Libraries Link), JournalTOCs, Lituanistika, ROAD, Redalyc, ScienceOpen, Scilit, Sherpa Romeo

 We are member of the Initiative for Open Citations (i4OC) which is a multi-stakeholder project to make scholarly citation data openly available to enable the creation of new and better metrics.